MattSortsThings/kolyteon/dev_notes/binary_csp_solving.md

 The binary CSP solving algorithm returns a data structure containing the following:

 - A list of the assignments, constituting the consistent full solution that was found, or an empty list if no solution found.
+- The backtracking search algorithm that was used.
 - The number of simplifying steps (always 1).
 - The number of assigning steps (always &ge; 0).
 - The number of backtracking steps (always &ge; 0).